aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

               # Disable preemption for single-active forwarding when auto/manual DF preference is configured.
               dont_preempt: <bool>

+            # L2 Subinterfaces
+            # Subinterfaces are only supported on routed Ethernet interfaces, which means they cannot be configured in combination with any L2 features like `mode`, `vlans` etc.
+            # Setting short_esi: auto generates the short_esi automatically using a hash of configuration elements.
+            # Please see the notes under "EVPN A/A ESI dual-attached endpoint scenario" before setting short_esi: auto.
+            subinterfaces:

+                # Subinterface number.
+              - number: <int; required; unique>

+                # In format xxxx:xxxx:xxxx or "auto".
+                # Required for multihomed ethernet interfaces with subinterfaces.
+                short_esi: <str>

+                # VLAN ID to bridge.
+                # Default is the subinterface number.
+                vlan_id: <int; 1-4094>
+                encapsulation_vlan:

+                  # Client VLAN ID encapsulation.
+                  # Default is the subinterface number.
+                  client_dot1q: <int; 1-4094>

+                # EOS CLI rendered directly on the subinterface in the final EOS configuration.
+                raw_eos_cli: <str>

+                # Custom structured config added under ethernet_interfaces.[name=<subinterface>] for eos_cli_config_gen.
+                structured_config: <dict>

             # Used for port-channel adapter.
             port_channel: